EchterAlsFake/PHUB/README.md

 ```

 # Note
-[!NOTE] This repository was initiated and maintained by [Egsagon](https://github.com/Egsagon)
+<strong>This repository was initiated and maintained by [Egsagon](https://github.com/Egsagon)
 He doesn't have any time to maintain this and transferred me the ownership.
-I'll do my best to maintain this repository functional.
+I'll do my best to maintain this repository functional.</strong>

 ## License